passion-lab/Noteonix/README.md

 # Noteonix
-> *"Power Up Your Thoughts"* —Always On.
+> *"Power Up Your Thoughts"* — Always On.
 Always Yours.

-Noteonix, A minimal yet powerful note taking app.
+Noteonix, a minimal, modern yet powerful and sleek designed note-taking app.